Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 8 Desember 2024 06.23.30 UTC
+- WIB: Minggu, 8 Desember 2024 09.07.46 UTC
-- WITA: Minggu, 8 Desember 2024 07.23.30 UTC
+- WITA: Minggu, 8 Desember 2024 10.07.46 UTC
-- WIT: Minggu, 8 Desember 2024 08.23.30 UTC
+- WIT: Minggu, 8 Desember 2024 11.07.46 UTC

 Kutipan Inspiratif:
-"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."
+"There is only one thing worse than fighting with allies and that is fighting without them."

-Kategori: motivational
+Kategori: friendship